finos/legend/docs/getting-started/contribute-to-legend.md

 6. Commit your changes (`git commit -m 'Add some fooBar'`).
 7. Push to the branch (`git push origin feature/fooBar`).
 8. Optional but recommeded: Do a build in/from your fork; further evaluate and test it.
-9. If all looks good, propose a pull request into the [FINOS PURE/Legend GitHub Repo](https://github.com/finos/legend/pull/new/master) from your fork.
+9. If all looks good, propose a pull request into the [Legend GitHub repo](https://github.com/finos/legend/pull/new/master) from your fork.

-### Propose and submit pull requests (code and docs)
+### Propose and submit pull requests

 To make review of PRs easier: